Tinfoil barb

 The tinfoil barb is commercially important in the aquarium hobby trade, as well as commercial aquaculture, subsistence farming, and occasionally as bait.
 It is usually marketed fresh.

 There are no obvious distinguishing characteristics used to determine the sex of the fish.
 They reproduce by egg scattering of several thousand eggs per spawning.
 They are not often bred in captivity for the aquarium trade due to their large size.

+Parasites

+As most fish, the tinfoil barb harbours a number of parasite species.
+A 2023 study found that fish imported from Sri Lanka and Thailand harboured at least three species of monogeneans on their gills: Dactylogyrus lampam (Lim & Furtado, 1986), D. tapienensis Chinabut & Lim, 1993 and D. viticulus Chinabut & Lim, 1993.

 In the aquarium

 The tinfoil barb is a schooling species that prefers to be placed with a number of its own species.
 It prefers living in water with strong currents similar to those found in their native streams.
 It is also recommended that they be kept with fish of similar size or larger.
 Many unwary buy young specimens and find out too late how large the tinfoil barb can grow.
 The tinfoil barb is often seen in large aquaria as companions to large cichlids e.g. the oscar cichlid, Astronotus ocellatus.

 The tinfoil barb is an active, peaceful species that spends most of its time in the mid-level and bottom of the water.
 A greedy eater, it will attempt to fill its mouth with as much food as possible during feedings.
 In captivity, it will eat almost anything provided to it.